 The visit is valid for those who like to travel back in time and imagine what life was like many years ago when civilizations that preceded the Incas inhabited the region. de Chinchero and the Artesanal Market, where the best fabrics are sold.

-But if you still have doubts, don’t worry, because our team is always available to assist you in the best way and make your dream trip through the ancient country of the Incas come true, with tailor-made itineraries, so contact us now for more information!
+If you still have doubts, don’t worry, our team is always available to assist you in the best way and make your dream trip through the ancient country of the Incas come true, with tailor-made itineraries, so contact us now for more information!